WHYAMERICASUCKS.COM

 The Federal Wage Floor Is Still $7.25

-As of March 31, 2026, the federal minimum has not moved since July 24, 2009, leaving a full-time minimum-wage schedule at about 24.1 percent of annualized median earnings.
+The federal minimum wage has not moved since July 24, 2009.
+After sixteen years of inflation and cost growth, a full-time minimum-wage year remains about 24.1 percent of annualized median earnings.

 Published